And if you liked this post, be sure to check out these popular posts:

 6 of 42

 A man builds an igloo.
 1924.

 These homes gave the Inuit people warmth during the winter.
-Even when temperatures outside dropped below -40°F, the temperature inside an igloo can still be as warm as 59°F.Library and Archives Canada
+Even when temperatures outside dropped below -40°F, the temperature inside an igloo could still be as warm as 59°F.Library and Archives Canada

 Inuit children on a dog sled near Chesterfield Inlet in the early 1920s.

 Sled dogs were key to the traditional Inuit way of life.
-In the 1950s, the RCMP would slaughter sled dogs en masse, making it impossible for the Inuit people to subsist on hunting.
-It would be a pivotal moment in forcing the Inuit to switch to a lifestyle of relying on store-bought food and welfare.Library and Archives Canada
+In the 1950s, the Royal Canadian Mounted Police would slaughter sled dogs en masse, making it impossible for the Inuit people to subsist on hunting.
+This forced the Inuit to switch to a lifestyle of relying on store-bought food and welfare.Library and Archives Canada

 A woman holding an ulu while eating food.

 The ulu is a multi-purpose knife traditionally used by Inuit women for everything from skinning animals to cutting their children's hair.Library and Archives Canada

 Inuit boys wear top hats outside of an Anglican church.